-The proposed acquisition of AusCann, described further in this Prospectus, signifies an important transforming event that will see the Company focus its business activities on the cultivation, manufacture and sale of high quality cannabis medicines for a range of medical conditions and symptoms.

-Although the therapeutic use of cannabis has been cited going back thousands of years, recent clinical and observational studies into the potential therapeutic uses of cannabis, and the global legislative changes enabling medical use, is arguably one of the most exciting recent developments in medicine.
+The proposed acquisition of AusCann's Shares, described further in this Prospectus, signifies an important transforming event that will see the Company focus its business activities on the cultivation and manufacture of high quality cannabis medicines for a range of medical conditions and symptoms.
+Although the therapeutic use of cannabis has been cited going back thousands of years, recent clinical and observational studies into the potential therapeutic uses of cannabis, and the global changing of legislature enabling medical use, is arguably one of the most exciting recent developments in medicine.
 The Company is well positioned to take advantage of this development by bringing together a strong team with relevant and complementary skill sets.
-The team includes the largest legal producer of medicinal cannabis in North America, Canopy Growth Corp and Chilean medicinal cannabis grower Fundación Daya.

-Utilising the expertise and intellectual property of these partners, as well as its other domestic and international partners as outlined in Section 2.7(g), the Company aims initially to undertake relevant research and development activities that will enable it to produce high quality, economical and clinically validated cannabis medicines in Australia (subject to the risk factors summarised in Sections 2.8 and 5).
+The team includes the largest legal producer of medicinal cannabis in North America, Canopy Growth Corp and Spanish cannabis plant breeder Phytoplant Research SL.
+Utilising the expertise and intellectual property of these partners, as well as its other domestic and international partners as outlined in Section 2.6(g), the Company aims initially undertake relevant research and development activities that will enable it to produce high quality, economical and clinically validated cannabis medicines in Australia (subject to the risk factors summarised in Sections 2.7 and 5).

-Using the funds obtained through the Public Offer, the Company proposes to undertake the activities outlined in Section 2.11 which include:

-- applying for the relevant licences to cultivate, produce and manufacture medical cannabis in Australia; - horticultural research and development to achieve optimal growing conditions and genetic strains with appropriate chemotypes; - clinical trials to provide evidence of the efficacy of particular medical cannabis products in the areas of treatmentresistant childhood epilepsy and chronic pain; and - cultivation and manufacture of medicinal cannabis products in Chile under the joint venture with Fundación Daya.
+Using the funds obtained through the Public Offer, the Company proposes to undertake the activities outlined in Section 2.10 which include horticultural research and development to achieve optimal growing conditions and genetic strains with appropriate chemotypes; and clinical trials to provide evidence of the efficacy of particular medical cannabis products in the areas of treatment-resistant childhood epilepsy and chronic pain.

+The Company's short term goal is to obtain the relevant licences to cultivate, produce and manufacture medical cannabis in Australia following the implementation of the Australia licensing regime on 30 October 2016.
 It will also continue to look to capitalise on other opportunities in the sector including the acquisition of, or investment in, other international plant breeders, producers and suppliers.

-An investment in the Company involves a number of risks, as outlined in detail in Section 5 of this Prospectus.
-They include risks associated to the Public Offer, operational risks, risks in respect to potential growing and manufacturing facilities (and in particular the uncertainties associated with applying for a licence to grow cannabis and manufacture cannabis products under the recent amendments to the Narcotic Drugs Act 1967 - see Section 2.8(b)(i)), industry specific risks as well as other general risks - accordingly, any investment in the Company must be considered to be speculative.
-I do believe however the Public Offer represents an excellent opportunity to participate in the development of a new era in medicine based on clinically proven full spectrum cannabis extracts.
+Although an investment in the Company involves a number of risks and must be considered speculative, I believe the Public Offer represents an excellent opportunity to participate in the development of a new era in medicine based on clinically proven full spectrum cannabis extracts.
 I encourage you to read the Prospectus carefully and seek professional advice if required before making an investment decision.